 Rugged table mountain in Schöna - a place of inspiration for Caspar David Friedrich

-"Felsige Kuppe" is the name Caspar David Friedrich gave to the delicate pencil drawing he made on paper on 3 June 1813 on the Kaiserkrone table mountain, not far from the village of Schöna.
-He had only started drawing again two days earlier, after several months of creative crisis triggered by the events of the war.
-Around five years later, he drew on these and other studies - including those by Gamrig - to create an oil painting in his studio.
+Caspar David Friedrich called the delicate pencil drawing he made on June 3, 1813 on the Kaiserkrone table mountain, not far from the village of Schöna, "Felsige Kuppe".
+He had only started drawing again two days earlier, after a creative crisis lasting several months, triggered by the events of the war.
+Around five years later, he drew on these and other studies - including one of the Gamrig - to create an oil painting in his studio.
 It would become his most famous work.
 The "Felsige Kuppe"

 is the rock on which the "Wanderer above the Sea of Fog" stands.